shubhp19/Task_04_Desciptive_Stats/README.md

 - **Start with Pandas** for flexibility and community support.
 - **Transition to Polars** for performance scaling.
-- Use **Pure Python** to deepen algorithmic thinking or when avoiding dependencies.
+- Use **Pure Python** for learning purposes or lightweight environments.